Our Mission

 1. How can we conceptually link consumers’ actual purchases of organic products with their attitude towards sustainable consumption?

-2. What is the average marginal effect (percentage points) of a one-standard deviation increase in the pro-sustainability attitude score on consumers’ organic purchase share in each country?
+2. What is the average marginal effect (in percentage points) of a one-standard-deviation increase in consumers’ pro-sustainability attitudes on their organic purchase share across five countries?

 Teams are free to choose their conceptual definitions, statistical models, and estimation strategies, within the provided data constraints.